 You should have the following information available when you begin your claim:

 - your (and your partner's) National Insurance number

-- details of your bank or building society account (if you have one)
+- details of your bank or building society account

 - any rent agreement you may have